mapeditor/tiled/docs/manual/automapping.rst

 ^^^^^^^

-So with this rule we want to put the bent in shore line tile in the top left corner, hence we don't care which tile has been there before.
+So with this rule we want to put the bent in shore line tile in the top left corner, we don't care which tile was there before.
 Also we don't care about the tile in the lower right corner. (probably water, but can be any decorative watertile, so just ignore it).